sgibson91/sgibson91.github.io/_posts/blog/2019-10-10-diving-into-leadership.md

 title: "Diving into Leadership to Build Push-Button Code"
 categories: blog
 excerpt: "Sarah's experiences at the Microsoft Reactor Sprint 2019"
-tags: [hackathon, sprint, binder, binderhub, leadership]
+tags: [hackathon, sprint, binder, binderhub, leadership, microsoft, azure, cloud]
 date: 2019-10-10
 share: true
 author: sarah_gibson
 ---

-"Hi everyone, I'm Sarah!
+_"Hi everyone, I'm Sarah!
 I'm a Research Data Scientist at the Alan Turing Institute and I'm also an operator of mybinder.org.
-It's really cool seeing how many people here are interested in BinderHub!"
+It's really cool seeing how many people here are interested in BinderHub!"_

 And it is cool. _Really_ cool!
 But also a bit scary as a room full of Research Software Engineers (each of them much further on in their careers than I am) suddenly turn to me, eager for the knowledge I was surely about to impart to them.

 But let's rewind a bit.

+## Joining the Binder community

 It's May 2019 and I'm attending the Research Software Reactor sprint jointly hosted by Microsoft and Imperial College London.
 This is a 3-day hackathon where researchers from different areas (though all with a computing background) come together to collaboratively build cloud-based resources on Microsoft's Azure platform.